mmann1123/YM_TZ_crop_classifier/VRT_PREDICTION_README.md

 ┌────────────────────▼────────────────────────────────────┐
 │  Stage 2: Create Per-Feature VRT Mosaics               │
-│  - For each feature, find all tile fragments            │ │  - Build VRT: gdalbuildvrt feature_name.vrt tiles/*     │
+│  - For each feature, find all tile fragments            │ │  - Auto-detect resolution (10m or 20m)                  │
+│  - Build VRT with resolution harmonization to 10m       │
+│  - Resample 20m → 10m using cubic convolution           │
-│  - No data copying - VRT is just XML metadata           │
+│  - No data copying - VRT handles resampling lazily      │
 └────────────────────┬────────────────────────────────────┘
                      │
 ┌────────────────────▼────────────────────────────────────┐